silviadum/fullstack-website/README.md

 ## Test Login Credentials

-To test the logout button locally, use:
+To test the login locally, use:

 - **Username:** `abc@gmail.com`
 - **Password:** `12345`

 ## Notes

-- Make sure the backend is running before starting the frontend.
 - Update the `.env` values to match your own MongoDB connection and ports.